Chapter 26, CITY COUNCIL

 (1) Pursuant to the laws of the State of New York, the City Council has the power and authority to subpoena persons and documents and to examine witnesses under oath on any matter or proceeding referred to or before them.
 Any documents and papers shall be returned after Council's examination.

-(1) A motion to reconsider a vote shall be in order at the same meeting at which the vote to be considered was taken, or at the next succeeding regular or adjourned meeting, or at the next succeeding special meeting when such special meeting has been called for reconsideration.
+(1) A motion to reconsider a vote shall be in order at (i) the same meeting at which the vote to be considered was taken, (ii) the next succeeding regular meeting or (iii) the next succeeding special meeting when such special meeting has been called for reconsideration.

 X. Question reduced to writing.
 No question shall be decided unless reduced to writing if requested by any member of the Council.